 In this post, we’ll go over the population of sharks in Cape Cod, what time of year they’re most common, and what you can do to keep yourself safe in the water.

-Are there a lot of sharks in Cape Cod?
+Are there a lot of Great White Sharks in Cape Cod?

 Since seals very heavily populate the Outer Cape, sharks are mostly seen frequenting those areas.